 Some financial planners say purchasing MPI is like buying tires, when what you really need is a car.

 “Focusing on insuring for the mortgage is relatively myopic,” says Vernon Holleman III, principal at BCG Holleman, a financial planning company in Chevy Chase, Maryland.
 “Whether to pay off the mortgage upon a breadwinner’s death is a question you can’t answer unless you’re taking a comprehensive look at the family’s finances.”

 Choosing and saving on MPI

 If you have health or job risks that make life or disability insurance unavailable or too expensive, mortgage protection insurance is probably a smart option.
 But don’t sign up through your mortgage company without shopping around.

 “Ask about the price and features of each policy and whether it can be converted into whole life insurance,” says Ketcham.
 “Also investigate the insurer’s financial condition through A.M.
 Best Co., which rates insurers.”

-If you’re considering MPI payable on your death, Holleman suggests purchasing a level life insurance policy instead, which doesn’t decrease in value, that will cover not only your mortgage but also your family’s living and educational expenses without your income.
+If you’re considering MPI payable upon your death, you might buy a level life insurance instead.
+Your policy wouldn’t decline in value and would cover not only your mortgage but also your family’s living and educational expenses in the absence of your income.

 “You’re far better off using a level product because most insurance carriers allow a later reduction in the policy’s face value,” says Holleman.
 “If at, say, year seven in your policy, you decide your need isn’t $1 million but only $800,000, you can reduce the face amount and save through the reduced premium.
 You’re better off controlling the benefit than having it automatically reduced.”